 - If you choose to have the vaccine you will receive two doses by injection.
 The two doses are given between six and 24 months apart

-It’s important to remember that the vaccine is not a replacement for safe sex and a healthy lifestyle.
+- The vaccine is not a replacement for safe sex and a healthy lifestyle.

 Most people do not have any side effects from the vaccine.
 If they do they are mild and won’t last very long.
 These might include:

 - Pain, swelling, redness/bruising or itching where you had the injection

 If you do have any side effects that worry you or any of these reactions last more than a few days, you should tell your school nurse or GP.

 Still have a question about HPV Vaccine?
 Ask a question online